davidapple/nudge/README.md

 ## Responsive Margin, Padding & Font Size Classes

-Extensive collection of CSS classes.
+Extensive collection of CSS (less & sass) classes.
 This works quite nicely alongside [Twitter Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/) but you can use it in any environment.

 ## Installation

 ```
-bower install nudge --save-dev
+bower install nudge --save
 ```

 ## CSS Class Construction Table